ruthapollos/farmers-market/README.md

 # farmers-market
-An web application developed for using react and nodejs allowing users to find farmers markets in US.
+An web application developed for using  javascript and MongoDB and allows users to find farmers markets in US.

 ## farmers-market-frontend